 The DTaP/IPV/Hib/HepB vaccine

-The DTaP/IPV/Hib/HepB vaccine, also commonly known as the 6-in-1 vaccine, is usually given to babies at two, three and four months of age.
+The DTaP/IPV/Hib/HepB vaccine, also commonly known as the 6-in-1 vaccine, is usually given to babies at 8, 12 and 16 weeks of age.
 It protects against Diphtheria, Tetanus, Pertussis (whooping cough), polio (with Inactivated Polio Vaccine) and Haemophilus influenzae type b and hepatitis B. Children should also have a Hib booster (in combination with MenC) between 12 and 13 months of age, boosters against diphtheria, tetanus, pertussis and polio from 3 years 4 months of age.

 The pneumococcal vaccine

 The pneumococcal vaccine is given to babies at 12 weeks of age with a booster dose given between 12 and 13 months.
 The vaccine can be given at any time and one injection provides years of protection.
 The pneumococcal booster dose between 12 and 13 months is usually given at the same time as the Hib/MenC, MMR, and MenB vaccines.
 See Immunisations between 12 and 13 months of age below.